A Joint Analysis of Sensitivity to Anticipation and Parallel Trends Violations: Identification

 where for each $r\in\mathcal{S}$,

 \end{theorem}

 As in Theorem \ref{thm:attmultpretrendsa}, it suffices to evaluate the objective at the corner points of the feasible set.
-Theorem \ref{thm:attmultpretrendsk} delivers a closed-form characterization of the identified set by reducing the problem to minimization and maximization over small finite sets, thereby avoiding numerical optimization.
+Theorem \ref{thm:attmultpretrendsk} delivers a closed-form characterization of the identified set by reducing the problem to optimization over small finite sets.
+I use this parameterization in an empirical illustration in Section \ref{subsec:privateschools}.